 Students get to choose their project advisors.
 In practice, in the beginning of each semester first- and second-year students talk with several faculty members about available projects and choose the one they prefer.
 Ties with the Physics Department and the Institute for Advanced Study as well as with the Plasma Physics section of the department are close and friendly, so it is possible to complete a project with a member of these.

 After finishing the second year, students often choose to remain active on several different projects in addition to their main thesis work.
 As a result of this system, Princeton students applying for a post-doctoral position will already have several published papers before finishing their thesis.
 This combination of intellectual breadth and high scientific output puts Princeton Ph.D.s at an advantage in the job market for post-doctoral or faculty positions.

-Nevertheless, the Astrophysics Department retains its strength in theoretical research on a diversity of topics, ranging from cosmology and high-energy astrophysics to extra-solar planets and interstellar dust.
+All the while, the Astrophysics Department has retained its strength in theoretical research on a diversity of topics, ranging from cosmology, plasma astrophysics, and high-energy astrophysics to extrasolar planets, star formation, and interstellar dust.
 Students interested in computational astrophysics will find many research opportunities in Princeton.
 Students can easily get access to several high performance computing systems on campus, as well as remote access to national supercomputer centers such as NCSA and NERSC.

-The five graduate courses course webpage offered at the astrophysics department (Stellar Systems, Extragalactic Astronomy, Stellar Structure, High-energy astrophysics, Diffuse Matter in Space) aim at preparing students for the general examination (aka qualifier) in the end of the second year.
+The five graduate courses offered at the astrophysics department (Stellar Systems, Extragalactic Astronomy, Stellar Structure, High-Energy Astrophysics, Diffuse Matter in Space) aim at preparing students for the general examination (aka qualifier) at the end of the second year.
 These are excellent classes taught by astro faculty members that cover basic and advanced topics of modern astronomy.